MizaGBF/GBFAP/readme.md

 # The updater
 `updater.py` scours the GBF asset servers to build an index of playable character, along with the data needed for their respective demos.
-It's currently compatible with almost characters (R, SR, SSR, Skins) released up to today (see below for exceptions and how to fix those).
+It's currently compatible with all characters (R, SR, SSR, Skins), weapons and classes released up to today.
 The resulting data will be in the `json` folder.

 There are three main possible command lines:
 * `python updater.py` to simply retrieve unindexed characters.
 * `python updater.py -index` to simply rebuild the index.json file.
-* `python updater.py -update list_of_character_id` to manually fetch the specified characters (Don't specify the character style).
+* `python updater.py -update list_of_character_id` to manually fetch the specified characters (You don't need to specify the character style).

 You can then append the following options for more control:
 * `-force` will force a character indexation and, as a result, rebuild its JSON data (No need to use with `-update`).
 * `-download` will download and save the character assets in their respective folders.
-* `-enemy` will download the data and assets needed for the demo enemy and the dummy attack effect.
+* `-init` will download the assets needed for the demo enemy and the dummy attack effect, among other things.
+This command isn't needed if you don't host the assets.

-# Character Uncap
+# Element update
-If a character gets an uncap, simply do:
+If a character gets an uncap or a class gets updated, simply do:
-`python updater.py -update THE_CHARACTER_ID`
+`python updater.py -update THE_ELEMENT_ID` to update the element.
 Add `-download` if you want/need to download its new assets.

 # Exceptions